 We work with Wilshire, one of the nation’s largest investment research consultants, to bring you investment advice and market insights.
 Each quarter in The Macro View, we summarize Wilshire’s viewpoint on the macroeconomic landscape and the asset classes that may make up the core components of your investment portfolio.

 What’s macroeconomics, you ask?
 It’s the study of large-scale or general economic factors, such as interest rates and national productivity.
-Let’s dive in.
+Let’s dive into the latest quarter.

 Fixed income vs. equity

 Given the economic uncertainty and the lack of clarity into both GDP and corporate earnings (two indicators of economic health), assessing relative valuations between equities and fixed income is less reliable.
 Wilshire believes that it is best to keep allocations consistent and that it would not be prudent to add any more active risk to try to take advantage of current valuations.